 Work comp: Electronic data interchange (EDI) and eFROI web portal

-Notice of adoption of IAIABC Claims Release Standard Version 3.1 (ACORD XML format) and Minnesota implementation guide
+Notice of adoption of IAIABC Claims Release Standard Version 3.1.5 (IAIABC XML format) and Minnesota implementation guide

 Testing information for Work Comp Campus EDI

-Vendors and direct connection trading partners must test their connections showing they can comply with Minnesota electronic data interchange (EDI) requirements.
-DLI's EDI Testing Coordinator Jon Brothen will communicate the testing schedule directly to trading partners and vendors.
-If there are any questions regarding the EDI process or how to test trading partner connectivity, email Brothen at email@example.com.
+Vendors and direct connection trading partners will test their connections showing they can comply with Minnesota electronic data interchange (EDI) requirements.
+DLI's EDI team will coordinate testing the new IAIABC XML format during the fourth quarter of 2022.
+Testing coordinator Jon Brothen will communicate the testing schedule directly to trading partners and vendors.
+If there are any questions regarding the EDI process or how to test trading partner connectivity, email Brothen at firstname.lastname@example.org.

 (This guide was last updated April 12, 2017.
 See what changed.)

 Minnesota IAIABC spreadsheets updated Dec.
 20, 2016 (Excel worksheet file)